saitaiky/notebook/docs/docs/software-development/devops/testing/index.md

 ### Snapshot testing with Jest

-:::infoWhere do we store the snapshot?
+:::info Where do we store the snapshot?
 Snapshot testing is based on history of your previous tests.
 When you first run a snapshot test it creates a text file including the textual render of your component tree.

 You need to keep these snapshot files in your VCS (git).
 When you make a change you can run these tests to see if it yet matches the snapshot text file or not.